S4-Hosting/WP-Report-a-post/README.md

+# Note this is a fork of a WordPress plugin that is currently outdated, it may or may not work nicely with current WP versions, no guarantees.
+We will update is as soon as we get around to it.

 # wp-report-post-2

 Highly customizable plugin to let your site visitors to report posts with inappropriate contents to administrator / editor.